-New York: New York is probably not the first state that comes to mind when you think about hiking, but it sure has tons to offer.
+New York: New York is probably not the first state that comes to mind when you think of hiking, but it sure has tons to offer.

 Upstate New York is home to Lake Placid in the Adirondacks — just one destination that makes for some epic outdoor excursions.

-A few hiking options to consider include Ampersand Mountain, Mount Jo, Black Mountain Loop, and Prospect Mountain Trail.
+A few hiking options to consider are Ampersand Mountain, Mount Jo, Black Mountain Loop, and Prospect Mountain Trail.

 Hawaii: The Hawaiian islands should not be overlooked as a hiking hotspot either.
-Some of the top Hawaii destinations to hit the trails are on the islands of Maui and Kaui.
+Some of the top Hawaii destinations to hit the trails are on the islands of Maui and Kauai.

-What better way to spend a vacation than spending hours exploring the lush green mountains of Hawaii followed up with some recovery in the Pacific Ocean!
+What better way to spend a vacation than exploring the lush green mountains of Hawaii followed up with some recovery in the Pacific Ocean!

-Not to mention the weather is ideal pretty much year round.
-Be careful of rainy season though as some of the island’s trails are prone to flash floods.
+Not to mention the weather is ideal pretty much year-round.
+Be careful of the rainy season, though, as some of the island’s trails are prone to flash floods.

 Whether you are exploring the Waihee Ridge Trail on Maui or planning a multi-day excursion along the Na Pali Coast via the Kalalau Trail – make sure you have the proper permit first – you will be happy you brought along your hiking gear.

 Alpine Zone: The area above the tree line on a mountain where only small plants can grow.